School Counseling Track

 Students in this program have access to the same exceptional experience students on campus have: mentorship from accomplished faculty, thought-provoking classroom discourse, connections with peers, and access to opportunity.

-The School Counselor Master of Education program is registered with the New York State Education Department leading to provisional certification for School Counselor in New York State.
-If you plan to work in any other state and are considering enrolling in the online School Counselor program, please review additional material provided for your state on the respective state's department of education website.
-You can also contact the Program Director, Dr. Riddhi Sandil, for any further information about certification requirements in your state.
+The online Master of Education in School Counselor is registered with the New York State Education Department leading to certification as a School Counselor in New York State.
+Teachers College has made a reasonable effort to determine if the program meets the educational requirements for certification/licensure in other states, however, we have not made an official determination for other states at this time.
+If you plan to work in any other state and are considering enrolling in the online School Counselor program, please review the additional material provided on that state’s department of education website.
+Contact information for each state licensing agency is listed here.

-Teachers College makes every effort to provide licensure/certification information that is current; however, licensure/certification regulations are frequently changed and highly recommend that you contact the licensing agency for the state that you plan to work in for the most current information.
+Teachers College makes every effort to provide current and accurate licensure/certification information.
+However, licensure/certification regulations change frequently, so it is highly recommended that you contact the licensing agency for the state in which you plan to work for the most up-to-date information.

 The Ed.M. is granted after successful completion of a comprehensive examination, a special project, and 60 points of planned, sequential study beyond the bachelor’s degree, of which at least 48 points must be taken at Teachers College.
 Approval of transfer credits to the Ed.M. program must be conducted upon admission into the program; transfer credits will not be accepted thereafter.
 The Ed.M. degree could lead to the doctorate at Teachers College and elsewhere but usually with some loss of time and credits because of differences in emphases between master’s and doctoral programs.
 Students who apply to the program during or after taking classes at Teachers College as a non-matriculated student can transfer up to 9 points (with a maximum of 8 points in the major) if accepted as a matriculated degree student.
 Additional information may be found in the Psychological Counseling Program Handbook.